 As a teenager, I imagined opening a place in my hometown that catered to the needs of children as well as elders.
 I wanted our children to have the same opportunities as children living in high-income areas.
 I also wanted to connect them with other children all over the world.
 As for the elders, I wanted them to be able to sit back and enjoy life and not worry about food, medication, or housing.
 It’s how I imagined my grands living out the rest of their lives.

-As a child, I had opportunities most children in Mississippi didn’t.
-I went to school in Kansas.
-I had the opportunity to attended school with foreign exchange students, and I even had a pen pal as a child.
+As a child, I went to school in Kansas and had opportunities most children in Mississippi didn’t.
+I had the opportunity to attend school with foreign exchange students and even had a pen pal as a child.
 Oh, and books… I loved reading.
 The library was my favorite place to visit.
 Books always took me different places.
 And so did my imagination.

 Well, when I graduated from high school, I was fortunate enough to visit the Dominican Republic for a few weeks.
 My goal was to learn about their culture and practice speaking Spanish.
 It’s an experience I will never forget.
 It’s what I envisioned for others.